Maksim-Karpov/Zombie_shooter_game/README.md

 ### 4)
 More should come when I have some time :D

+### 5)
+You now have health which goes down, when zombies are nearby with red frames indication, but when you get away from them, it slowly regenerates

-### 5) What is planned to be added (depends on ursina possibilities and my competence)
+### 6) What is planned to be added (depends on ursina possibilities and my competence)
--Player health, which is drained when attacked and slowly regenerating when away from danger -Remade player control w/o default one
+-Remade player control w/o default one
 -Camera shakes when running, reloading, shooting and beaing attacked -Adding more sounds (walking, running, zombie sounds)